Check out the latest challenges for Fortnite's Season 9!

 Battle Pass Challenges:

-- Search a chest, use a vending machine and a campfire in a single match
+- Use a volcano vent, air vent, and a zipline in a single match

 Since this week is so easy in terms of challenges, you won't need many tips on how to complete them.
-If you're stuck on some of the older challenges, however, feel free to check out our guides for past challenges:
+We'll have guides ready for the challenges that need them, though, and if you're stuck on some of the older challenges, feel free to check out our guides for past challenges:

 - Where to find the Sky Platforms